 - Lasers have the capability to safely treat all skin colours, whereas IPLs can cause burn on darker skin types.

-We only offer the safest, most effective treatment options for laser hair removal and skin rejuvenation.
+We offer only the safest, most effective treatment options for laser hair removal and skin rejuvenation.
 Why choose us?

-- We only use Medical Grade Lasers
+- We only use medical-grade lasers.

-- All of our therapists are qualified and Laser Safety Certified
+- All of our therapists are qualified and laser safety certified.

-- Victoria’s most experienced clinic, since 2005
+- We are Victoria’s most experienced clinic, having founded in 2005.